Dilcia19/superstore/README.md

 # Project Background

-Data from the superstore was downloaded from the [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final?resource=download).
-The Superstore has collected data since 2014 and had an overall growth trajectory from 2014 to 2017.
-The insights in this report aim to propel the Superstore into further growth and financial success.
+**Overview:** The goal of the super store analysis is to analyze the distribution of sales and profits between the years 2014-2017.
+The analysis and dashboard provides data to inform stakeholders on which products to promote and discontinue; in addition, highlights markets that are performing well and ones that are not.

 - Insights are provided based on profit and sales metrics.
 - The pandas queries used to analyze the data can be found [here.](https://github.com/Dilcia19/superstore_analysis/blob/main/scripts/superstore_analysis.py)
 - The code powering the dashboard can be found [here.](https://github.com/Dilcia19/superstore_analysis/blob/main/scripts/main.py)

+**Data Source:** Data from the superstore was downloaded from the [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final?resource=download).
+The Superstore has collected data since 2014 and had an overall growth trajectory from 2014 to 2017.
+The insights in this report aim to propel the Superstore into further growth and financial success.

+**Tools:** Data cleaning and analysis were done with pandas.
+The dashboard was built with streamlit, a python framework that allows data analysts to build interactive dashboards without the need for directly building out having to develop the front-end with HTML, CSS and Javascript.

 # Data Structure